Need assistance? Call our experts: (727) 223-1816 or visit support.mcarbo.com

 Winchester Model 70 Rifle in 6.5 Creedmoor, Trigger Spring Kit

-6.5 Creedmoor Hornady 120 grain bullet in Rifle Ballistics Chart showing effect of barrel length to muzzle velocity and bullet drift out to 1,000 yards.
+The chart displays the 6.5 Creedmoor Hornady 120 grain bullet's performance in rifle ballistics, showing the effect of barrel length on muzzle velocity and bullet drift up to 1,000 yards.

 6.5 Creedmoor Sierra

-The 6.5 Creedmoor Sierra 142 grain SMK gained velocity as the barrel length decreased from 27 inches to 24 inches.
-The 142 SMK and 17 inch barrel shot inside the 308 Winchester 175 SMK 22 inch barrel out to 1,000 yards.
-The 308/175 SMK outperformed the 6.5 Creedmoor/142 SMK inside of 800 yards but at 1,000 yards the superior characteristics of the 142 SMK allows it to perform better.
+With the 6.5 Creedmoor Sierra 142 grain SMK, velocity increases as the barrel length shortens from 27 inches to 24 inches.
+The 142 SMK with a 17-inch barrel competes closely with the 308 Winchester 175 SMK with a 22-inch barrel up to 1,000 yards.
+Within 800 yards, the 308/175 SMK has the upper hand.
+However, at 1,000 yards, the 142 SMK's superior characteristics enable it to outperform.

 6.5 Creedmoor Ballistics Chart 1000 yards